WSUCEG-7140/A-Team/README.md

 3. Set up the MySQL database:
 -	Install MySQL if you haven't already.
 -	Import database script in your local machine
+-	Locate the sql_connection.py file and modify the user, password and database fields to match your own credentials.

 4. Run App:
 Back-end (Python):